Privacy Policy

 Abuse, Neglect, or Domestic Violence: We may use or disclose your PHI in some instances if we reasonably believe that you are a victim of abuse, neglect, or domestic violence.

-Health Oversight Activities: We may disclose your PHI to a health oversight agency for health oversight activities authorized by law including,
+Health Oversight Activities: We may disclose your PHI to a health oversight agency for health oversight activities authorized by law including, for example, inspections and licensure of healthcare facilities.

 Judicial and Administrative Proceedings: We may disclose your PHI for law enforcement purposes to law enforcement officials, such as for identification of suspects or where a crime has been committed on our premises.